-Dr. Sennet has won numerous competitions.
+Dr. Sennet has also won numerous competitions.
 In 2006, she was co-winner for the Krannert Center Debut Artist Competition.
 In 2002, she was a national finalist for the MTNA Collegiate piano competition.
-As winner of the 2001-2002 MTNA/TMTA Competition, she performed a Mozart concerto with the orchestra of the famed Houston High School for the Performing and Visual Arts at the TMTA Convention in Corpus Christi, TX.
-She has also performed John Corigliano’s Piano Concerto with the University Philharmonia Orchestra, Beethoven’s Concerto No. 2 with the Sewanee Festival Orchestra, the Barber Piano Concerto with the San Francisco Conservatory of Music Orchestra, and Beethoven’s Concerto No. 1 with the Lamar University Chamber Orchestra in Texas.
+As winner of the 2001-2002 MTNA/TMTA Competition, she performed a Mozart concerto with the orchestra of the Houston High School for the Performing and Visual Arts at the TMTA Convention in Corpus Christi, Texas.
+She has also performed John Corigliano’s Piano Concerto with the University Philharmonia Orchestra in Michigan, Beethoven’s Concerto No. 2 with the Sewanee Festival Orchestra in Tennessee, the Barber Piano Concerto with the San Francisco Conservatory of Music Orchestra, and Beethoven’s Concerto No. 1 with the Lamar University Chamber Orchestra in Texas.
 She is an active member of Music Teachers National Association, College Music Society, the Center for Black Music Research, and Society for American Music, and Phi Kappa Phi honor society.
 She is currently serving as Co-President of Champaign-Urbana Music Teachers Association, and East District Chair of the Illinois State Music Teachers Association music competitions.
 Dr. Sennet's previous teachers include Ian Hobson, Tamas Ungar, Logan Skelton, and Mack McCray.

 Classical music should not be limited to the conventional, but should embrace both the old and new.
 I believe that musicians should experiment with their recital programs to reach a wider audience.
 I encourage my students to explore a wide variety of stylistic periods, including works that are not frequently performed.
 The possibilities of music are endless and my hope is that my students come away from our time together with a stronger means of communicating their ideas.
 I also encourage students to find their own voice through attention to an increased self-confidence and enjoyment of music-making.
 Often, I will offer several solutions to playing passages to aid in expanding their musical palette.
 I advocate the performing of chamber music to widen their perspective.
 Next, I promote the importance of technical and musical mastery, as well as full-body awareness.
 Through this awareness, my students are able to eliminate piano-playing injuries that have become all too common in our field.
 Above all, I believe that performance, scholarship, and pedagogy can be combined.
 The understanding of common pianistic challenges as well as an awareness of stylistic traits will only serve to enhance performance.
 In addition, the inclusion of research will lead musicians to explore new ideas about standard and unconventional repertoire.